 What Concrete to Use for Concrete Countertops

-I’ve seen a lot of posts and pins about how cheap concrete counters are.
-And yes, they are cheap but definitely not as cheap as some might believe.
+I’ve seen a lot of posts and pins recently about how cheap concrete counters are.
+And yes, they are cheap but definitely not as cheap as some might believe!

-And that’s because you can’t just go to your local home improvement store and pick up some bags of quickrete, add water and pour them as counters for your kitchen.
+But the with concrete countertops is, you can’t just go to your local home improvement store and pick up some bags of quickrete, add water and pour them as counters for your kitchen.
 I promise you it will look awful and over a short period of time they will crack and shrink (and maybe even cup and curl!)

 First Things First

-DO NOT USE PLAIN OLD QUICKRETE… The first thing you want to look for is a product that has a high PSI (at least 6000,) which has to do with how hard the concrete will be after it’s cured.
+DO NOT USE PLAIN OLD QUICKRETE… The first thing you want to look for is a product that has a high PSI (at least 6000) which has to do with how hard the concrete will be after it’s cured.
 This helps prevent cracking and chipping later.
 You should also look for a mixture that doesn’t cure too fast or too slow because this can also cause some additional problems down the road.

 The Easiest Thing to Do